Asymptotic Syzygies of Weighted Projective Spaces: Main Results

 It remains to show that the given closed form equals $F_q(d)$, which we will do by finding explicit formulas for each Hilbert function in the above statement via Lemma \ref{Lem:GenHilb}.
 Since $R_{q-1,1}$ has $q-1$ variables, we replace $i$ with $q-1$ in the formula and apply it to each degree we wish to compute:

 Finally, we can reconstruct $F_q(d)$ using the corresponding sums of binomial coefficients so that

 \end{proof}

 \begin{example} Let's consider setting $\mathbb{P}(1,1,2)$ with $d = 5$.
-This example is small enough that Macaulay2 is able to compute the Betti table (which is given as Table \ref{tab:BettiTable}), but let's see what the above lemma tells us.
-Lemma \ref{lem:F1d} states that the first row must begin in column 1.
-Since $n = 2$, we will apply Lemma \ref{lem:Fqd} to $q = 2$ and $q = 3 = n+1$.
+This example is small enough that Macaulay2 is able to compute the Betti table (which is given as Table \ref{tab:BettiTable}), and we can compare with the bounds provided by the above lemma.

 When $q = 2$, we get

 so the second row of the Betti table must also begin in the first column.

 For $q = 3$, we have